ruuda/blog/posts/2015-04-26-the-gold-standard-for-error-handling.md

 Uh oh.
 “Binary operation `<=` cannot be applied to `Result<u32, ParseIntError>`.”
-While a parse method returning an integer is perfectly fine in C#, there is no place for such lies in an honest language.
+While a parse method returning an integer is perfectly fine in C#, there is no place for such blatant lies in an honest language.
 Parsing can fail,
 so `parse` does not return an `u32`, it returns a `Result`.
 Where you can ignore the problem in C#,
 Rust forces us to consider all cases.

 To fix the error,
 we first need a way to return either `ParseError` or `InvalidVersionError` from the function.
 `Result` has only one error type,